adambonneruk/uuid-generator/README.md

 ## What is a UUID? (from [Wikipedia](https://https://en.wikipedia.org/wiki/Universally_unique_identifier))
 A universally unique identifier (UUID) is a 128-bit number used to identify information in computer systems.
 UUIDs are, for practical purposes, unique.
 Their uniqueness does not depend on a central registration authority or coordination between the parties generating them.
 Anyone can create a UUID and use it to identify something with near certainty that the identifier does not duplicate one that has already been, or will be, created to identify something else.

+>__Note:__ A Version 4 UUID is the default, safe and extremely random output of this tool.

+### ...and what is a ULID?
+Unique Lexicographically Sortable Identifiers (ULIDs) are; like UUIDs, 128-bit random numbers used to to universally identify data items.
+With the added benefits of being shorter (26 character Base32-encoded string), sortable (lexigraphically and monotonic) and case insensitive.

 ## Further Reading:
 * [Base64](https://en.wikipedia.org/wiki/Base64)